NikhilDendeti/edge-candidates-market-place/backend/API_SPEC.md

 - If user exists, their information (name, company, phone) is updated if provided
 - Multiple views by same user for same candidate are allowed (tracked with different timestamps)
 - Candidate name is automatically fetched and stored in the view record
+- The `viewedAt` timestamp is in ISO 8601 format, stored in UTC but can be converted to India timezone (IST) for display

 **Error Responses**:
 - **400 Bad Request**: Missing required fields (email, name) or invalid email format
 - **404 Not Found**: Candidate with given ID does not exist
 - **500 Internal Server Error**: Database error

+**Implementation Notes**:
+- The endpoint verifies the candidate exists before logging the view
+- User information is automatically updated if the user already exists
+- The `viewedAt` timestamp is stored in UTC format (ISO 8601)
+- Candidate name is fetched from the database and stored in the view record for historical tracking

 ---